Chrisw00d1/project-4-client/README.md

 }
 ```

 Once we had that working and tested that we could save songs and view them using the inbuilt Django admin feature, we split up again.
 Guy worked on the Song Index page and the Song expanded page while I worked on the login, register, nav and other functionalities of the app.
-Guy decided the theme for our app should be minimalist with frosted glass effect that looked like an IOS.
+Guy decided the theme for our app should be minimalist with frosted glass effect that looked like an iOS.

 Once I created the nav I noticed that the song would keep playing when changing to different pages of the app.
 To solve this I read into the documentation of how scheduleRepeat works and that each time it is run it has a unique ID to be able to stop it.
 So I added a feature to the nav that stopped the repeatSchedule that was playing whenever the location pathname changed.
 I also set up a similar system for the index page so that playing different songs did not overlap and break the app.